vae371/friends/README.md

-# hangman
+# friends
-hangman game implemented with Dropwizard and JQuery
+implemented with Dropwizard and JQuery

-Included webster dictionary in src/main/resources

-For the html, css and hangman image, I used and modified templates from codePen

-For Js, I mainly used JQuery.
-Implemented features to improve user experience like auto focus, auto clean input field and bind enter key with guess button

-Used Jetty as embeded web container to save the trouble for clients to run the program
+Used Jetty as embedded web container to save the trouble for clients to run the program

-Used Json to deal with data
+Used Json to deal with http request/response data

-Used memCached to save the trouble configuring database
+Used mysql to persist data

 Used yml file for configuration